Wonk-studios/.github/profile/README.md

 We value community engagement and welcome your ideas!
 You can get involved by:
 - **Pitching Ideas:** Share your thoughts and proposals in our [Discussions](https://github.com/Wonk-studios/.github/discussions).
-- **Collaborating on Projects:** Join us in our self-initiated projects and contribute to groundbreaking work.
+- **Collaborating on Projects:** Join us in our self-initiated projects and contribute to groundbreaking public work.

 ## Learn More About Us